robinhood/faust/docs/userguide/application.rst

     :default: ``memory://``

     The backend used for table storage.
-    Tables are stored in-memory only by default, but this is only really suitable for testing and development purposes.
+    Tables are stored in-memory only by default, but you should only used this for testing and development purposes.

-    In production a persistent table store, such as ``rocksdb://`` is preferred.
+    In production, a persistent table store, such as ``rocksdb://`` is preferred.

 `autodiscover`